tatiananantes/skills-workshops/ruby-fundamentals/tracing-ruby-expression-return-values/COACH_INSTRUCTIONS.md

 * Talk through the README and set the students going on the exercises.

-* No plenary because this workshop is focused on students practicing with minimal coach involement.
+* No plenary because this workshop is focused on students practising with minimal coach involvement.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->